ncaptier/stabilized-ica/README.md

 ## Acknowledgements

-This package was created as a part of Master internship by Nicolas Captier in the [Computational Systems Biology of Cancer group](http://sysbio.curie.fr) of Institut Curie.
+This package was created as a part of the PhD project of Nicolas Captier in the [Computational Systems Biology of Cancer group](http://sysbio.curie.fr) of Institut Curie.

 ## References